 Guinea pigs love eating and are always looking forward to their mealtime.
 So, if it is mealtime and you have fed your guinea pig, you might get to hear your guinea pig purring or making other noises to tell you that he is hungry and waiting for the meal.
 But if you decided to pet and held him instead of offering him food, you might get nipped at.
 Guinea pig mistake syour hands for food and thus bite at them to satiate his hunger.

+How Can You Stop It?
 It is simple, never handle your guinea pig when he is hungry.
 You may try to schedule guinea pig handling sessions after guinea pig mealtimes.
 Besides, before handling your guinea pig, you should always wash your hand to get rid of the smell of fruits or veggies that you might have been handling earlier.
-This would reduce the risk of guinea pigs mistaking their hands for food.
+This would reduce the risk of guinea pigs mistaking their hands for food. |

 Guinea Pig is Sick